-Students will only have the first two weeks of the program to withdrawal from the program without financial consequences.
-After this grace period, students who drop out or fail out during the first two terms will be responsible for what has been paid by MLHC.
-Any dropouts after this time will be responsible for the entire amount.
+Students will only have the first two weeks of the program to withdraw from the program without financial consequences.
+After this grace period, students should refer to their employer contract for more details.

-As tuition is being paid for by the student’s current MLHC employer, all policies regarding refunds of tuition and fees are provided by MLHC.
-Any questions regarding this should be directed to the human resource department at the student’s current hospital/clinical location.
+As tuition is being paid for by the student’s current employer, all policies regarding refunds of tuition and fees are provided by them.
+Any questions regarding this should be directed to the human resources department at the student’s current hospital/clinical location.

 University policy prohibiting discrimination and harassment based on protected characteristics and classes.
 Complaints of discrimination and harassment can be reported to the Office for Institutional Equity (OIE).
 You may contact OIE by phone at 901.678.2713 or by email at email@example.com.
 The full text of the policy can be found at GE2030 - NONDISCRIMINATION AND ANTI-HARASSMENT.

 For information regarding sexual misconduct, please visit the following website: memphis.edu/oie/title9/sexualmisconduct.php